RetroReversing/retroReversing/categories/games/debugSymbols.md

 Finding Debug Symbols when reverse engineering a game is the equivalent of buying a Strategy Guide, all the secrets are unlocked which is awesome but it also removes part of the fun of discovering what each part of the game does.

 ## Where do debug symbols come from?
-Debug symbols are an atrifact of compiling a game from a higher level language (e.g C\C++) down to a lower level language such as Assembly code.
+Debug symbols are an artifact of compiling a game from a higher level language (e.g. C\C++) down to a lower level language such as Assembly code.

 ## What are debug symbols used for?
 They are used by developers to allow them to attach a debugger to the game and debug the code line-by-line with all the function and variable names in tact.